FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 [Link](https://github.com/arduino/ArduinoCore-megaavr/blob/master/.github/workflows/compile-muxto.yml)

+If you wish to change the MuxTO firmware without recompilation, you can directly edit the `MuxTO.bin` file using a hex editor.

+For example, the USB VID and PID can be edited at offset 0x2E3C, with an order of `[VID LSB][VID MSB][PID LSB][PID MSB]` (least and most significant *byte*, not bit).
+For more details, see this [line of code in Arduino Core](https://github.com/arduino/ArduinoCore-samd/blob/9f91accecc8298976670234e4d6ac0afef5c7a39/bootloaders/zero/sam_ba_usb.c#L47)

 If the bootloader + an existing firmware is already on the chip, short SWDIO to GND to enter bootloader mode for direct USB programming.

-During the flashing of the ATmega4809 target, the programmer type needs to be JTAG2UPDI, as it essentially pretends to be a JTAG device, with a bit of a special 1200bps handshake in between.
+During the flashing of the ATmega4809 target, the programmer type needs to be JTAG2UPDI, as it essentially pretends to be a JTAG device, with a bit of a special 1200bps handshake in between to initiate the UPDI process.
 You will need to specify the target serial port.

 These were the fuses returned by avrdude: